LabRAI/EpiGraph/README.md

 ## What This Folder Contains

-This is a clean, paper-aligned code bundle for **EpiGraph: A Knowledge Graph and Benchmark for Evidence-Intensive Reasoning in Epilepsy**.
+This is the code bundle for **EpiGraph: A Knowledge Graph and Benchmark for Evidence-Intensive Reasoning in Epilepsy**.

 It includes: